lucee/lucee-docs/docs/03.reference/02.tags/import/_attributes/taglib.md

-Path to a custom tag libraray or a jsp tld
+Path to a custom tag library or a jsp tld